-Compression force is measured in pounds and daN, for most mammography units light 8-11.
-Construction in poundar per seaves inch ((m)).
-That this freestare applicable to be based to the focce applied (in pounda) vided by the anae over which the force is a prevaid, priving pair.
-If the breast is assumed to be a hereinsphere, them pair equals half the ear of a circle whose diameter (D) is that of the pairs of the breast and/ed by the compression paided, added into the number of abundle by the compression paided, added into the number of a compression paided and film holder.
-The larger the surface in nuter, the lower the pressure in pair.
+Compression force is measured in pounds and daN, for most mammography units ging 5-11.
+Compression in pounds per sequere inch (ps).
+The dimension space sequences and the sequence of the sequences where the sequences are when the force is special dimension because its assessment to be a hereinghere.
+Then par sequels half the set of a circle whose diameter (D) is that of the parts where the durated by the compression padded, durated into the horses and by the compression padded, durated in constant with a compression padded and time leads that and part of the breast a compression padded and time leads that and part of the breast match, the lower the pressure in ps).